api-platform/docs/distribution/debugging.md

     ]
 }
 ```
-Note for Linux environments, the `client_host` setting of `host.docker.internal` will not work, you will need the actual local IP address of your computer
+Note for Linux environments, the `client_host` setting of `host.docker.internal` will not work, you will need the actual local IP address of your computer.

 ## Troubleshooting